VP Strategic Accounts

 - Increase in application volume: Job ads created via location expansions have better conversion rates (both clickthrough and click-to-apply rates) as job seekers are more likely to apply if the job location is close to where they live.

-- Reduction cost per applicant (CPA): If you’re advertising in relatively lower demand areas close to the job location, your competitive bids (and therefore CPCs and CPAs) are likely to be lower.
+- Reduction in cost per applicant (CPA): If you’re advertising in relatively lower demand areas close to the job location, your competitive bids (and therefore CPCs and CPAs) are likely to be lower.

 Job ad expansion by title